active-logic/uta/Documentation/Notes/Notes.md

 # Notes

+Should MoveFiles use metafiles?

 ## Export/testing annoyances

 Noticed I had a build dir inside the build dir.
 Probably caused by running tests, maybe ImportDir?

+Afaik although importdir was liable to cause this, it is running in dry mode while testing.

+One thing I do see happening is cs files being generated while testing, which then end up in the build directory and cause errors.

+ConflictHandlerFu looks responsible for this.
+But uh why.

+There was a confusion in Rename between "dry" and "withMetafile".
+I did this v:v.

 ## Export/import assemblies